David Hahn: In popular culture

 The incident received scant media attention at the time, but was widely disseminated after writer Ken Silverstein published an article about the incident in Harper's Magazine in 1998.
 In 2004 he expanded it into a book, The Radioactive Boy Scout, which was optioned for a feature film in 2016.

-In 1999, University of Chicago physics majors Justin Kasper and Fred Niell, as part of a scavenger hunt that had as one of its items "a breeder reactor built in a shed," successfully built a similar nuclear reactor that produced trace amounts of plutonium.

 In the CSI: NY episode "Page Turner", the character Lawrence Wagner is based on Hahn.

 A television documentary, The Nuclear Boy Scout, aired on Channel 4 in the United Kingdom in 2003.
 In it, Hahn reenacted some of his methods for the camera.

 Hahn's experiments inspired others to attempt similar feats, particularly Taylor Wilson, who at age 14 became the youngest person to produce nuclear fusion.

-Michael Stevens featured Hahn's story in his Vsauce YouTube video "Cruel Bombs".

-StarQuest Production Network(SQPN)'s mystery program Jimmy Akin Mysterious World, dedicated episode #92 on Hahn called "The Radioactive Boy Scout".
+StarQuest Production Network (SQPN)'s mystery program Jimmy Akin Mysterious World, dedicated episode #92 on Hahn called "The Radioactive Boy Scout".

-An episode of the CBS series Young Sheldon features the protagonist attempting to build a nuclear reactor by extracting americium from smoke detectors.

 Duncan Jones claimed that the villain in his sci-fi film Source Code was inspired by the documentary The Nuclear Boy Scout.

 Episode 20 of The Dollop Podcast covers Hahn's exploits.

-The song “Baby Criminal” by Swedish post-punk band Viagra Boys from their 2022 studio album Cave World is loosely based on Hahn’s life.
+The song "Baby Criminal" by Swedish post-punk band Viagra Boys from their 2022 studio album Cave World is loosely based on Hahn's life.

+Hahn's story was the subject of a 2025 episode of the Omnibus podcast featuring Jeopardy!

+host Ken Jennings and musician John Roderick.

+Released November 2025, episode 340 of the podcast Criminal explores Hahn's personal back story and his subsequent nuclear experiments through interviews with author Ken Silverstein.